lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 ![Language Embedding Mapping](/img/language_embedding_mapping.png)

 ### Word2Vec
-As we said above Word2Vec is essentially a static lookup of words to embeddings, and so ***Word2Vec is an embedding model***
+As you said above Word2Vec is essentially a static lookup of words to embeddings, and so ***Word2Vec is an embedding model***

 - Parameters:
     - $N$ is context window size (input size)